 It indeed is a generalization of regular numbers.
 As the last of the matrix multiplication rules, we note that it all works nice and pretty in the most basic cases - when both factors are single-entry matrices.
 Then the matrix product is a single-entry matrix, which we obtain by multiplying the numbers from the two arrays.
 This operation is commutative and behaves just the way regular number multiplication does.

 🙋 Hey, do you know that there are also other definitions of the matrix product?
-Check out our Kronecker matrix product calculator to learn more!
+Check out our [Kronecker matrix tensor product calculator to learn more!